 Taking too Long to Clean Spills

 When something spills, most of us tend to take some time to clean it.
 This can damage your wood base to a great extent.
 The worst thing you can do with a wooden floorboard is to let the water gather on it and make a puddle.
 So, if a drink is dropped on the floor, don’t wait for long to clean.
-Not only it sticks to the floor and dulls the finish, but it also attracts dirt.
+Not only does it stick to the floor and dulls the finish, but it also attracts dirt.

 Therefore, immediately use an absorbent cloth to clear out all the fluid that falls on the ground.
 Make sure that you thoroughly absorb all the liquid.
 Then use a paper towel to get rid of any residual particles before you buff it dry.